mobmutairi/-Investigate-IMDB-Movie-Dataset/README.md

 # -Investigate-IMDB-Movie-Dataset
 ## by Mohammed Barakah

-I possess a notebook dedicated to analyzing an IMDb dataset.
-Within it, I meticulously conducted data cleaning and wrangling processes, delved into extensive visualization, and sought to extract meaningful insights.
-Ultimately, I arrived at several conclusions:
+In this notebook dedicated to the analysis of an IMDb dataset, I conducted data cleaning and wrangling procedures, extensively utilized visualization techniques, and endeavored to extract insights.
+Ultimately, the following conclusions were drawn:

 A discernible correlation exists between a movie's popularity and its budget.
 Higher budgets tend to correspond to greater popularity.